chenkianwee/arch134b_workshops/arch134b_workshops/docs/02_2_shoebox_p2.md

 <br/><br/>

 ## Check if geometry is set
 If your geometry is set properly, clicking your geometry component will highlight your zone in green in Rhino.
-Clicking elsewhere in th canvas will highlight the zone in red.
+Clicking elsewhere in the canvas will highlight the zone in red.

 ```{image} ../_static/shoebox2/shoebox2_5.png
 :width: 100%